Dry eyes are an inconvenience. But did you know they can also affect your ocular surface and overall eye health?

 In addition to OTC and prescription eye drops, people with dry eyes can:

-Gently wash your eyes with no tears or “baby” shampoo to remove any irritants safely.
+- Gently wash your eyes.
+You can use no tears or “baby” shampoo to remove any irritants safely.

 - Punctal plugs are devices that provide relief from dry eyes

 - Various punctal plug types are available – temporary, semi-permanent, and permanent

 - Punctal plug insertion is done on an outpatient basis and doesn’t require downtime

 - Alternative options such as OTC and prescription eye drops and lifestyle changes can also help you overcome dry eye symptoms